-Any University Faculty, School or Division offering a volunteering or professional development program are eligible to nominate the activity or positions with it for inclusion within UNSW Advantage.
+Any University Faculty, School or Division offering a volunteering or professional development program are eligible to nominate the activity and its positions for inclusion within UNSW Advantage.

-Constituent Clubs who are unable to find a faculty staff member to act as the Activity Sponsor/Administrator may also be eligible to participate in Arc’s Executive Recognition Initiative.
-More information about this scheme is available here or email email@example.com
+Constituent Clubs who are unable to find a faculty staff member to act as the Activity Administrator may also be eligible to participate in Arc’s Executive Recognition Initiative.
+For more information, email firstname.lastname@example.org.

 Opportunities to volunteer or undertake professional development within external organisations are not currently eligible for inclusion under UNSW Advantage, unless they are part of a university program such as the Volunteer Army or the UNSW Leadership Program.